“This post may contain affiliate links. Please read my disclosure for more info.

 Likewise, running to and from work each day, especially to a job you’re not crazy about, can take an emotional and even a physical toll.
 Especially if there’s no “why” behind it.
 There’s gotta be something to look forward to other than successfully paying the bills another month.

-You can save $10,000 in the next 52 months, but it’ll be a lot easier if there’s a purpose behind it.
+You can save $10,000 in the next 52 weeks, but it’ll be easier with a goal other than just accumulating cash.

 Do you want to travel?
 Buy a home, or make improvements to yours?
 Start a family, pay off debt, or start a business?
 Your goal will be your motivation, and it’ll help you to ignore the things your friends and family might be reaching for while you’re on a saving mission .